otto-de/edison-microservice/README.md

 This project maintains its roadmap with [issues](https://github.com/otto-de/edison-microservice/issues) and [milestones](https://github.com/otto-de/edison-microservice/milestones).

-**2.7.x**: Edison Microservices for Spring Boot 2.7.x &#10004; - Compatible with Java 11 and greater

-**3.2.x**: Edison Microservices for Spring Boot 3.2.x &#10004; - Compatible with Java 17 and greater

 **3.3.x**: Edison Microservices for Spring Boot 3.3.x &#10004; - Compatible with Java 17 and greater

+**2.7.x (EOL)**: Edison Microservices for Spring Boot 2.7.x &#10004; - Compatible with Java 11 and greater - End of Life, not updated any more
+**3.2.x (EOL)**: Edison Microservices for Spring Boot 3.2.x &#10004; - Compatible with Java 17 and greater - End of Life, not updated any more

 ## Migration from Edison 2 to Edison 3